It is the most common form of degenerative joint disease and is the leading cause of disability in people over 50 years.

 - Take care of your body: if you are an athlete or an avid athlete, make sure you take care of your body.
 Use sports supports and shoes that reduce the impact on the knees.
-Also be sure to vary your sports, so that all your muscles exercise, not just the same muscles all the time.
+Also, be sure to vary your sports so that all your muscles exercise, not just the same forces.

 - Take care of your weight: keep your body mass index (BMI) in the appropriate range for your height and sex.

-- Maintain a healthy diet : eat a variety of healthy foods, with a focus on fresh vegetables and fruits.
+- Maintain a healthy diet: eat a variety of healthy foods, focusing on fresh vegetables and fruits.

 - Get plenty of rest: give your body ample opportunities to rest and sleep.

-If you have diabetes, controlling your blood sugar level can also help control your risk of osteoarthritis.
+If you have diabetes, controlling your blood sugar level can also help manage your risk of osteoarthritis.

 Perspective of osteoarthritis

-Osteoarthritis is a chronic disease that has no cure, but with treatment, the outlook is positive.
+Osteoarthritis is a chronic disease with no cure, but the outlook is positive with treatment.
 Do not ignore the symptoms of chronic joint pain and stiffness.
 The sooner you talk to your doctor, the sooner you can receive a diagnosis, start treatment and improve your quality of life.

 Synonym of osteoarthritis